 The question: "What does it look like for me to be Catholic?"
 Well, that's a question that only God can answer!

-Becoming Catholic is a process that involves building your own personal relationship with Jesus, investing in the Church community, receiving knowledge of Christ and His Church, and going through several different 'rites' to become 'fully initiated'.
+Becoming Catholic is a process that involves building your own personal relationship with Jesus, investing in the Church community, receiving knowledge of Christ and His Church, and going through several different 'rites' to become 'fully initiated.'

 For those who have already been baptized in another Christian denomination, at the end of your journey you will receive your first Holy Communion and Confirmation.